khan-ayanama/Course107-Backend/1.NodeJS/Tutorial-02/Note-02.md

   * Desktop Applications: While less common, you can also use Node.js to build desktop applications using frameworks like Electron, which allows you to create cross-platform desktop apps using web technologies.

+## What NodeJS Includes

+### V8 JavaScript Engine

+Node.js is built on the V8 JavaScript engine, the same engine that powers the Google Chrome browser.
+It executes JavaScript code with high performance and compiles it to machine code using Just-In-Time (JIT) compilation.

+### Core Modules

+Node.js comes with a set of built-in modules that provide essential functionalities.
+Some of the core modules include:

+* fs (File System): For reading and writing files.
+* http and https: For creating web servers and making HTTP/HTTPS requests.
+* events: For implementing event-driven architecture.
+* util: Contains utility functions useful for various tasks.
+* path: For working with file and directory paths.
+* os: Provides information about the operating system.

+### NPM (Node Package Manager)

+Node.js includes the npm tool, which is the largest package manager for JavaScript.
+It allows developers to easily install, manage, and share third-party libraries (packages) for their Node.js applications.

+### Event Loop

+Node.js is designed around an event-driven, non-blocking I/O model.
+The event loop is a core part of Node.js, enabling asynchronous operations, which makes it well-suited for handling a large number of concurrent connections.

+### Global Objects

+Node.js provides several global objects, such as process and console, which offer access to system-level information and allow developers to log messages to the console.

+### Buffer

+Node.js includes the Buffer class for working with binary data directly.
+This is especially useful for tasks like reading and writing files or working with network protocols.

+### Child Processes

+Node.js allows you to create child processes, enabling you to run other programs or scripts from within your Node.js application.

+### Streams

+Node.js offers a powerful streaming API for reading and writing data.
+Streams are particularly useful for handling large files and network data efficiently.

+### HTTP and Web Servers

+Node.js can be used to create web servers, making it possible to build web applications and APIs using JavaScript.
+The http and https modules are commonly used for this purpose.

+### Middleware and Frameworks

+Node.js has a rich ecosystem of third-party libraries, frameworks, and middleware for various purposes, such as Express.js for web applications, Socket.io for real-time communication, and Mongoose for MongoDB integration.

+### Debugging Tools

+Node.js provides built-in debugging tools, and developers can use tools like the Node.js Debugger or third-party options like Visual Studio Code for debugging their applications.

+### Community and Ecosystem

+Node.js has a vibrant and active developer community, which contributes to its growth and supports the creation of various modules and libraries for a wide range of use cases.

+Node.js is a versatile platform for building server-side applications, and it includes a rich set of features and a thriving ecosystem that allows developers to create a wide variety of applications and services using JavaScript.

+## NodeJS Bindings

+Let's javascript calls the highley functionalities provided by  c/c++ binding

+## Libuv

+* Written in highly optimize C programming language
+* Handles input/ouput tasks

 ## ASynchronous

 The asynchronous nature of Node.js is one of its key features that sets it apart from traditional server-side programming environments.
 This asynchronous architecture allows Node.js to handle multiple tasks and operations without blocking the execution of other code.
 Here's how it works: